 When I first started climbing, I thought buying a pair of rock climbing shoes is superfluous.
 Why should I buy climbing shoes when I have my tennis shoes.
 Tennis shoes should work as well, right?

-As I climbed more frequently indoor, I quickly learned that tennis shoes are fine on simple climbs such as grade 5.3 up to maybe 5.8 almost effectively but they do not work as well as climbing shoes because the rubber on tennis shoes slip off the rock wall.
-The climbing shoe rubber is especially designed to stick to the surface of the rock effectively.
+As I climbed more frequently indoor, I quickly learned that tennis shoes are fine on simple climbs such as grades 5.3 up to maybe 5.8 almost effectively but they do not work as well as climbing shoes because the rubber on tennis shoes slip off the rock wall.
+The climbing shoe rubber is specially designed to stick to the surface of the rock effectively.
 If I plan to climb more often, an investment in a pair of climbing shoes became much more important to me.

 Socks or without Socks

 Socks or without socks is definitely debatable if you are climbing just for fun and stay in shape.
 It depends on your liking and preferences.
-Some women started climbing with socks because they do not want their feet to be smelly while others like me started with no socks because my shoes are tight and with socks my feet do not fit as well.
+Some women started climbing with socks because they do not want their feet to be smelly while others like me started with no socks because my shoes are tight and with socks, my feet do not fit as well.
 The socks can be super thin socks or even sock liners.
 Here is simple pair of Drymax Run Hyper Thin No Show Socks that I found on Amazon.

 My female friend likes having socks because